TanpopoApp/tanpopo/README.md

 # tanpopo

-A cross-platform desktop apps built with Electron.
+A cross-platform desktop app built with Electron.